slavatrofimov/Sync-Dataverse-data-from-Synapse-Serverless-to-Azure-SQL-DB/README.md

 The Data Export Service was deprecated in November 2021 and will reach its [end-of-support and end-of-life in November 2022](https://powerapps.microsoft.com/en-us/blog/do-more-with-data-from-data-export-service-to-azure-synapse-link-for-dataverse/).
 Synapse Link for Dataverse does not natively support an Azure SQL DB as the destination for data export.
 However, a flexible and scalable data integration solution can be implemented to copy Dataverse data from a Synapse Analytics Workspace an Azure SQL database as a replacement for the Data Export Service.

 ## Solution Overview
-This repository includes a solution accelerator for incrementally synchronizing Dataverse data from external tables or views in Synapse Serverless SQL Pool to an Azure SQL Database.
+This repository includes a solution accelerator for incrementally synchronizing Dataverse data from external tables in Synapse Serverless SQL Pool to an Azure SQL Database.
 The solution consists of Synapse Pipelines for data movement, as well as database objects for configuration and logging of the data integration process.
 This solution can be rapidly deployed to dynamically synchronize any number of tables between a Serverless SQL Pool and an Azure SQL DB.

 The architecture of this solution is depicted on the following diagram:

 ![Solution Architecture](Images/SolutionArchitecture.png)

 This solution supports copying tables either incrementally or in full.
-Most tables should be loaded incrementally.
+Most tables will be loaded incrementally.
 However, certain metadata tables, such as StateMetadata, StatusMetadata, OptionsetMetadata, GlobalOptionsetMetadata and TargetMetadata should be loaded in full (since they tend to be small and do not have relevant columns to indicate when specific records have been modified).

-The solution keeps track of integration pipeline runs for each table and retrieves only those records that have been added or changed since the latest successful pipeline run.
+The solution keeps track of integration pipeline runs for each table and retrieves only those records that have been added, changed or soft-deleted since the latest successful pipeline run.

 In order to facilitate incremental copying of data, this solution requires table export in Synapse Link for Dataverse to be configured in *append-only mode* as described in the following [article](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/azure-synapse-link-advanced-configuration#in-place-updates-vs-append-only-writes).
 Hence, data available in the Serverless SQL Pool may contain multiple versions of any given record, as that record evolves over time.
 However, this solution deduplicates the data in such a way that the destination Azure SQL Database contains only the latest version of any given record, which simplifies the consumption of the data.

 Deleted records in incrementally copied tables are handled as soft deletes by adding a flag to the IsDelete column.
 If desired, database views can be added in the target SQL database to filter out the deleted records.

-To avoid read/write contention issues while reading data from files that are being written to by Synapse Link for Dataverse, it is recommended to use data from [read-only hourly snapshots](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/azure-synapse-link-synapse#access-near-real-time-data-and-read-only-snapshot-data-preview).
-Tables based on snapshot data in Serverless SQL Pool databases are designated with the "_partitioned" suffix.
-Be sure to reference the _partitioned tables when configuring the source tables in this solution.
-Note, at the time of this writing, Synapse Link for Dataverse would not create snapshot data for empty tables.
+For scenarios requiring lower latencies (such as near-real-time access to data), the solution can be configured not to use the "_partitioned" tables based on hourly snapshots, but rather regular tables that are receiving data from Synapse Link on an ongoing basis.

 This solution automatically handles common types of schema evolution in the source system.
 Synapse Link for Dataverse will automatically accommodate newly added columns (as documented [here](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/export-data-lake-faq)).
 This solution will detect newly-added columns during each pipeline execution and will add corresonding columns to the tables in the target database.
 Columns deleted from the source system will remain in the target database, but will no longer be updated.

 This solution will automatically create several helper objects in the target Azure SQL Database during the first synchronization.
 These objects will support configuration and logging of the data integration process.
 Following is the list of helper database objects:

-    * Schemas: orchestration and staging
+- Schemas: orchestration and staging
-    * Tables: orchestration.ProcessingControl and orchestration.ProcessingLog
+- Tables: orchestration.ProcessingControl and orchestration.ProcessingLog
-    * Stored Procedures: orchestration.GetTablesToProcess, orchestration.GeneratePrimaryKey and orchestration.SchemaDriftAddColumns
+- Stored Procedures: orchestration.GetTablesToProcess, orchestration.GeneratePrimaryKey and orchestration.SchemaDriftHandler.

+## Implementation
 ### Prerequisites
 1. You have [provisioned a Synapse Analytics Workspace](https://docs.microsoft.com/en-us/azure/synapse-analytics/quickstart-create-workspace).
 1. You have [configured Synapse Link for Dataverse to export relevant entities to a Synapse Analytics Workspace](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/azure-synapse-link-synapse).
 This solution requires table export to be configured in *append-only mode* as described in the following [article](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/azure-synapse-link-advanced-configuration#in-place-updates-vs-append-only-writes).
 1. You have sufficient read access to the lake database created by Synapse Link for Dataverse and to the underlying Data Lake storage account.
-1. You have sufficient admninistrative access to the Synapse Analytics Workspace and to the Azure SQL DB to implement this solution.
+1. You have admninistrative access to the Synapse Analytics Workspace
+1. You have administrative access to the target Azure SQL DB.

-### Implementation
+### Installation
 1. Provision an Azure SQL Database to serve as the target of your Dataverse data.
 [See documentation](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-portal).
 Ensure that the "Allow Azure services and resources to access this server" setting is enabled.
 [See documentation](https://docs.microsoft.com/en-us/azure/azure-sql/database/firewall-configure?view=azuresql)

 2. Grant your Synapse Analytics Workspace access to your target Azure SQL Database by adding the managed identity of your Synapse Analytics Workspace to the db_owner role in the Azure SQL Database.
 [See additional documentation](https://docs.microsoft.com/en-us/azure/data-factory/connector-azure-sql-database?tabs=data-factory#managed-identity).
 You may use the following SQL statement: